makeorbreak-io/mob-workshops/RULES.md

 Being mainly a technological event, must of our workshops are technical in nature.
 Despite that, we always like to learn new and cool stuff, so if you have a really interesting hobby, like juggling, cooking or knife sharpening, and you'd like to share with the community, send us your proposal.

 ### Valid workshop formats
 The workshop must be comprised of a single session of up to 3 hours.
-Workshops that are more hands-on and promote attendee participation are preferred.
+Workshops are inherently different from talks, so make sure your approach is more hands-on and promotes attendee participation.
 There’s a limited budget for material so if you have any special requirements, make sure to include those in your proposal.